Paraphraser/PiBuilder/README.md

 I have tested PiBuilder on:

-* Raspberry Pi 3B+, 4B and Zero W2 hardware; and
+* Raspberry Pi 3B+, 4B and Zero W2 hardware
-* Raspberry Pi OS (aka Raspbian) "Buster" and "Bullseye".
+* 32-bit versions of Raspberry Pi OS (aka Raspbian) "Buster" and "Bullseye"
+* 64-bit version of "Bullseye".

 The scripts will *probably* work on other Raspberry Pi hardware but I have no idea about other hardware platforms (eg Nuc) or operating systems (eg Debian).
 I have nothing against either non- Raspberry Pi hardware or operating systems.
 I can only test with what I have.